Burundi

 Export Products

-Burundi's most important export products are coffee, black tea, and a number of metallic ores (including for example tantalum, tin, and tungsten).
-Coffee and Tea together account for about 90% of Burundi's export earnings.
+Burundi's most important export products are gold, coffee, black tea, and a number of agricultural and food products (such as beer and tobacco) as well as metallic ores (including for example tantalum, tin, and tungsten).

 Trade Partners

-Burundi's main trading partners are China, Saudi Arabia, and the EU.
-The largest share of Burundi's export products (24%) goes to Congo (Democratic Rep) while the majority of imports originates from China and Saudi Arabia.
+Burundi's main trading partners in 2023 were the UAE, China, and Tanzania, with the EU ranked fourth.
+The largest share of Burundi's export products (27%) goes to Congo (Democratic Rep) while the majority of imports originates in the UAE and China.

 Economic Structure

 The economy is very dependent on the agricultural sector, with cotton, coffee and tea being the most important crops.
-The sector contributes about 27.5% to the GDP, although it employs about 80% of the population.
+The sector contributes about 22.5% to the GDP (2023), although it employs about 80% of the population.
 Manufacturing mostly concentrates on the processing of these agricultural outputs.
 Private sector development is significantly hampered by limited access to electricity, particularly in the mining and tourism sectors where the country still has untapped potential.

 Development Challenges